wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 available.
 You can set **Business Rules** on your Microsoft Dataverse tables or you can build **Business Process Flows**.

 With **Business Rules,** you will define behaviors at the data layer.
-This is great for setting conditions for when a field is required, setting a default value, or even showing or hiding a field based on criteria.
+Business Rules are great for setting conditions for when a field is required, setting a default value, or even showing or hiding a field based on criteria.
 An example could be a table for tracking expenses.
 You could have a column for type of travel and